mbarrben/android-stickyheaderswipelistview/README.md

 # android-swipelistview

-An Android List View implementation with support for drawable cells and many other swipe related features
+An Android List View implementation with support for drawable cells and many other swipe related features.

 - [Introduction](#introduction)
 - [Download](#download)